-IBM has reportedly developed a new technology with which it could predict and monitor when and where trees and vegetation threaten power transmission lines and blackouts, which may help reduce it, the company said on Wednesday.
+The company said on Wednesday that IBM has reportedly developed a new technology with which it could predict and monitor when and where trees and vegetation threaten power transmission lines and blackouts, which may help reduce it.

 The IBM system uses data collected by satellites, drones, flights, sensors, and weather behavior models to help companies monitor the state of transmission lines and power distribution.